|Evergreen Valley Ski Resort|

 In February of 1965, the developers of the ski area received a special use permit from the White Mountain National Forest for 310 acres.

 As the years passed, however, plans escalated.
 By the time 1970 approached, Evergreen Valley had grown to become a $4.5 million, 1,050 acre four season resort development.
 Three Mueller double chairlifts were installed that year, serving a 50 acre trail network.
 Night skiing and snowmaking capabilities were also at least partially installed.
 While the area was advertised for the 1970-71 season, the developers ran into financial and legal issues before the area could open.
 As a result, Evergreen Valley sat idle.

 Evergreen Valley Finally Opens

 In 1971, Robert Friedlander looked at the property and devised a plan to take over the area and open it.
 Starting operations on December 16, 1972, the ski area had a formal opening ceremony with Maine Governor Curtis on March 3, 1973.
 The Exeter North Corporation conducted ski operations at Evergreen Valley, which had swelled to become an estimated $7 million development.

-In addition to a $1 million base lodge, the resort would also feature three double chairlifts and night skiing.
+In addition to a $1 million base lodge (which featured three cocktail lounges), the resort also featured three double chairlifts and night skiing.
 Beyond skiing, the resort featured a marina on Kezar Lake, a Robert Trent Jones 9 hole golf course (an additional 9 holes would be planned but never completed), a motel, swimming pools, and tennis courts.
+Winter activities included snowmobiling, indoor tennis, a heated pool, and equestrian sports.
 Up to 1,200 acres of condominiums were to be developed.
-The overall project was estimated to have cost $7 million.

 In 1974, the area offered season pass holders a snow insurance policy, which would pay out $25 if the area operated for less than 75 days.